rdupplaw/makers-bookmark-manager/README.md

 As a user,
 so I can store my favourite websites,
 I want to add a new bookmark.

+As a user,
+so I can remove bookmarks I don't need,
+I want to delete a bookmark.
 ```

 # Domain model